 How to appeal a Council Tax bill or decision

-If you do not think you should pay the Council Tax for the property you've been billed for, or you think an exemption or discount should be applied, you can appeal the decision.
+If you think you shouldn't have to pay the council tax for the property you've been billed for, or think a discount or exemption should be applied, you can contact us to appeal the decision.

 The Revenues Department